Hari-Balu/DSA/README.md

 # 🧮 Data Structures & Algorithms (DSA)

 Welcome to my **DSA** repository!
-This is a structured collection of my journey through Data Structures and Algorithms — solving problems, understanding complexities, and preparing for coding interviews.
-The repo includes categorized practice problems, explanations, and optimized code implementations.
+This is a structured collection of my journey through Data Structures and Algorithms, where I solve problems, understand complexities, and prepare for coding interviews.
+The repository includes categorised practice problems, explanations, and optimised code implementations.

 ---